iotexproject/dev-portal-content/blogposts/developers-webinar-june22.md

 ***Why would someone build a DeFi protocol on IoTeX instead of on another chain?***

-The quick answer is: *"you should not build DeFi, you should build **MachineFi** on IoTeX".*
+The quick answer is: *"You should not build DeFi, you should build **MachineFi** on IoTeX".*
 The reason for this is that MachineFi is an evolution of DeFi.
 When DeFi will have access to the value that real world assets bring, when you can prove that a machine you own is doing some work, with verifiable data and a verifiable identity, then that data can then be tokenized through blockchain - that's the evolution of DeFi into MachineFi.
 The reason to deploy a DeFi application on IoTeX is that in the future such application will get access to a much bigger set of use cases than just web3 finance.

 ***
 ***About The IoTeXPerts Livestreams***

 *The IoTeXPerts Livestreams are a way for our community to stay in touch and get updated on the latest news from the world of IoTeX.
-Developers can join and share their projects built on our platform, maybe ask for advice or debugging tips, or even help other developers along the way and engage with other members of the community.
+Developers can join and share their projects built on our platform, maybe ask for advice or debugging tips, or even help other developers along the way and engage with other members of the community.*

-The livestreams happen every Wednesday at 7:00PM UTC and can be accessed through our [Discord](https://discord.gg/bSGzaSvg) channel.*
+*The livestreams happen every Wednesday at 7:00PM UTC and can be accessed on our [Discord](https://discord.gg/bSGzaSvg) server.*
 ***